Kotlin Multiplatform: Usability for Companies

 3. Tooling and Ecosystem Maturity: While improving, the ecosystem and tooling are not as mature as some other frameworks, which could lead to integration challenges.

 However, we still have a critical reason not to adapt it.
 KMP only can generate Objective-C code so far.
-It’s a really drawback for KMP.
-I believe Objective-C definitely is a nightmare for many senior iOS engineers when calling it in a swift project.
+It’s a real drawback for KMP.
+I believe Objective-C definitely is a nightmare for many senior iOS engineers when calling it a swift project.
 It lacks a lot of necessary suger syntax and is not safe.
 Jetbrains announced that the native swift support is working in progress, but there’s no exact release date.

 Skie